Microscopic Description of Critical Bubbles: Effective description

-where the precise expressions for the coefficients $A_0$ and $B_0(\alpha)$ are given in Eq.~\eqref{eq:two-point-function}.
-Here, $\alpha$ is an arbitrary coefficient of a local counterterm \eqref{eq:ct_app}.
-The freedom to choose $\alpha$ is the freedom to choose a renormalization scheme, a point to which we will return shortly.
-Inverting Eq.~\eqref{eq:small_expansion_Green_function} and comparing the result to Eq.~\eqref{eq:inverseGreenfunc} seemingly suggests that we should identify
+where the precise expressions for the coefficients $A_0(\be)$ and $B_0(\alpha,\be)$ are given in Eq.~\eqref{eq:Zalpha_dependent}.
+Together with $\be$, here we observe the appearance of $\alpha$, an additional arbitrary coefficient of a local counterterm, see Eq.~\eqref{eq:ct_app}.
+Inverting Eq.~\eqref{eq:small_expansion_Green_function} and comparing the result to Eq.~\eqref{eq:inverseGreenfunc} na\"{\i}vely suggests that we should identify

+The fact that Eqs.~\eqref{eq:small_expansion_Green_function} and~\eqref{eq:kinetictermbad} depend on arbitrary coefficients, as illustrated in Fig.~\ref{fig:kinetic}, is consistent with Eq.~\eqref{eq:pollutedinvG}, showing that the effective action constructed from the low momentum expansion is scheme-dependent and hence physically ambiguous.

-The first term correctly reproduces the second derivative of the effective potential obtained from Eq.~\eqref{eq:effective_potential_integral_source}, as illustrated in Fig.~\ref{fig:kinetic} (left).
+The first term in \eqref{eq:small_expansion_Green_function} matches the second derivative of the effective potential obtained from Eq.~\eqref{eq:effective_potential_integral_source}, as illustrated in Fig.~\ref{fig:kinetic} (left).
 Note that, although the effective potential depends non-trivially on the choice of $\fs/T$, its second derivative $\partial_\field^2\Veff(\field,T)$ does not, as illustrated by the figure.

-The second term in Eq.~\eqref{eq:kinetictermbad} determines the coefficent of the kinetic term in the effective action; the full expression for $Z_\alpha$ is given in Eq.~\eqref{eq:Zalpha_dependent}.
-The fact that it depends on the arbitrary coefficient $\alpha$, as illustrated in Fig.~\ref{fig:kinetic} (right), would seemingly render the kinetic term scheme-dependent and hence physically ambiguous.
-However, this puzzle arises from ignoring the possible presence of contact terms in the two-point function, which pollute the result through the small-$q^2$ expansion.

-Indeed, in general we expect that the analytic structure of the two-point function will include a collection of simple poles and finite contact terms:
+Despite its scheme dependence, the effective potential derived from the Legendre transform has the right expected properties, with extrema at the equilibrium values of the expectation value of the operator, where it correctly reproduces the corresponding free energy.
+Given that we do not know a full expansion of the effective action, as explained in subsection \ref{sec:Legendre}, this is actually our best candidate.
+The second term in \eqref{eq:small_expansion_Green_function}, on the other hand, would determine the coefficient of the kinetic term in the effective action, but it has no redeeming property that motivates completely overlooking its additional scheme dependence.